 - Wear sleek sheaths and dresses with high waist-line.

-- When between size always go for the larger one.
+- When between sizes always go for the larger one.
 A seamstress can alter a too large item, but not a too small one.
 Have a good tailor on speed dial.
 Send them a photo of the item and ask them whether they can alter it to your frame and what it would cost.
-Do not purchase the item before you know what the actual price will be (sum of price at the store plus alterations).
+Never purchase an item before you know what the actual price will be (sum of price at the store plus alterations).
 In department store, always ask whether they have a free alteration service.

 - Mini-bags are made for you.

 - If you are able to sew, you can make simple garments like skirts to your scale.

 - Opt for cropped jackets, shirts and pants.

 - Avoid tunic-like tops, horizontal stripes, and everything oversize and/or shapeless.

 - Many stylists advice against wearing floor-grazing maxi dresses/skirts to not overwhelm the petite frame.
 However, a petite can rock the look, when getting the proportions right.
 Try a maxi with a slit.
 More on awesome maxi dress outfits.

 - There are 101 reasons why to wear heels over 40.
 Learn to walk in heels to gaining height.